Catania Sicily, Italy Travel Guide

 Some newer public buildings, major museums, and larger churches may feature ramps, elevators, or accessible entrances.
 Newer public buses may have ramps.

-Specific services for visual or hearing impairments are limited in public transport or attractions.
+Specific services for services for visual or hearing impairments are restricted in public transport or attractions.
 Using apps, personal assistance, or specialized tour operators is an option.

-Consult specific disability travel blogs or organizations focused regarding travel for people with disabilities in Italy for current information and practical tips.
+Consult specific disability travel blogs or organizations focused regarding travel for people with disabilities in Italy for up-to-date details and practical tips.

 While challenges exist, researching specific locations and contacting venues directly prior to your visit assists in navigating Catania effectively.
 Patience plus preparation are essential.